silverstripe/supported-modules/README.md

 and is the starting point for tooling such as our ["Elvis" bug tracker](https://github.com/silverstripe/github-issue-search-client).

+It's known to be used for the following modules:
+- silverstripe/tx-translator
+- bringyourownideas/silverstripe-maintainence

 ## Format

  * `github`: String.
 Github repository name (incl. org)